HoyteKashif/Budget-Pal/README.md

 -- currently working to do more research into personal financing as well as studying other applications to see where I can borrow from and possible improve upon.

+-- additional possibilities for sharing of data is to use a webservice.
+This might be a really cool way of sending and receiving updates to the information stored in the database.

 Target release for the 1st version is December 1, 2017.